 While it is easy to blame truckers for all big rig crashes, there are sometimes other causes.
-If you are involved in a crash with one of these vehicles, the cause of the 18-wheeler wreck can impact whom you hold liable for the damages you suffered in the accident.
+If you are involved in a crash with one of these vehicles, the cause of the 18-wheeler accident can impact whom you hold liable for the damages you suffered in the accident.

 Actions of the trucker

 Truckers can sometimes contribute to these crashes by driving in an unsafe manner.
-This can include driving while fatigued or distracted, being reckless, ignoring safety procedures and rushing to meet strict delivery deadlines.
+This can include driving while fatigued or distracted, being reckless, ignoring safety procedures, and rushing to meet strict delivery deadlines.

 Trucking company policies sometimes cause the truckers to do things that put others at risk.
 Instead of doing this, these companies should empower big rig operators to do what is necessary to remain safe while on the road, even if they need to take a few hours in the middle of a shift to rest to combat fatigue.